Krista-Pipho/gynandromorph_2024/README.md

-# gynandro2024
+# Gynandromorph 2024
+This team project is a collaboration between undergraduate biology students and a PhD student in the Wray lab at Duke University.
-Team project with Duke undergraduate students analyzing NGS data from an H. melpomene gynandromorph specimen.
+Analysis of NGS data from an H. melpomene gynandromorph specimen.